SMore1007/NUCLEO-F446RE-Projects/4_Blink_Led_Via_UART/README.md

 ### 3. **UART Communication**
 - The UART2 peripheral is enabled by configuring the USART2 registers.
-- A simple function, `Uart2_Write()`, transmits data byte-by-byte.
+- A simple function, `Uart2_Write()`, transmits data byte-by-byte and Uart2_Read(), reads data byte-by-byte.
 - The `printf` function is redirected to use the UART for message output.

 ### 4. **Code Flow**
 1. Initialize UART2 and configure PA5 as output.
-2. In an infinite loop, periodically send a message ("Hello from STM32F446RE") via UART.
+2. In an infinite loop, periodically read the input command and control the onboard Led and send a message ("Led: ON" or "Led: OFF") via UART.

 ---